Freedom of Information

 - Tax Audits - audits processed returns and initiates primary investigative action.

-- Tax Compliance Unit – complements and supports the investigative functions of the Inland Revenue, VAT and Customs Departments and, when applicable, the Department for Social Security; conducts research in order to establish industry benchmarks.
+- Compliance and Investigations Directorate – complements and supports the investigative functions of the Inland Revenue, VAT and Customs Departments and, when applicable, the Department for Social Security; conducts research in order to establish industry benchmarks.

 - Technical – replying to queries of a technical nature and drafting of new legislation.
 The directorate is also responsible for the Appeals section.

 Article 4 of the Income Tax Management Act has a secrecy provision which precludes the disclosure of all documents, information, returns and assessments relating to the Income Tax Acts.

 General Description of Categories of Documents Held

 - Documents and correspondence relating to tax matters.